AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - `$popup` modifier works best in AdGuard Browser Extension.
 - In AdGuard for Safari and iOS, `$popup` rules simply block the page right away.
 - In AdGuard for Windows, Mac, and Android, `$popup` modifier may not detect a popup in some cases and it won't be blocked. `$popup` modifier applies the `document` content type with a special flag which is passed to a blocking page.
 Blocking page itself can do some checks and close the window if it is really a popup.
 Otherwise, page should be loaded.
 It can be combined with other request type modifiers, such as `$third-party` and `$important`.
+- Rules with `$popup` modifier are not supported by AdGuard Content Blocker.

 :::